J.T. Callahan Student Travel Award

 Each year the Long-Term Studies section of ESA offers the J.T.
 Callahan Student Travel Award to help support student travel to the annual Ecological Society of America meeting.

 Up to five travel awards are available to students to support travel to the Annual Meeting.
-The deadline is usually in April for the meeting in August of the same year.
+The deadline is usually in spring for the meeting in August of the same year.

-Send applications including all supporting material by email to the Long-Term Studies Section Chair, Mike Vanni.
+Send applications including all supporting material by email to the Long-Term Studies Section Chair, Morgan Ernest.

 Applications shall consist of:

 - a copy of the abstract accepted by ESA for presentation at the annual meeting;